 What is Bitter Root Day?

-Bitter Root Day is a festival centered around 1 small flower, & the friendship that brings 2 different cultures together.
+Bitter Root Day is a festival centered our state flower, the Bitter Root.

 This event is sponsored by: